keatingsc/technical-writing/content/posts/markdown-syntax.md

 aliases = ["migrate-from-jekyl"]
 +++

+Markdown is a lightweight and easy-to-use syntax for styling all forms of writing on the Web.
 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
+Compare the source file, in **markdown-syntax.md** in my [Git repository](https://github.com/keatingsc/technical-writing/tree/main/content/posts), to see how the Markdown content is rendered in this HTML output.
+For more details, see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
 <!--more-->

 ## Headings